-ERP vs MRP - Which Best Suits Your Small Manufacturing Business?
+ERP vs MRP: Which Suits Your Small Manufacturing Business?

 This approach introduces a whole new skill-set for a person filling in as CIO/CTO - SaaS tailoring, mastering the following:

-SaaS Tailor's pro tip: Do not let the Google fool you, searches for MRP/ERP for small manufacturing software still wants to hook you up with the big bloaters, pay attention to links you are offered, skip the app directories and pick the real services!
+SaaS Tailor's pro tip: Do not let Google fool you.
+For searches for MRP/ERP for small manufacturing software, it still wants to hook you up with the big bloaters.
+Pay attention to the links you are offered, skip the app directories and pick the real services!